10 Best Stripe Alternatives for 2023

 - PayPal: Best for ecommerce

-- Stax: Best for high-volume sales
+- Stax: Best for managing recurring billing and high-volume sales

 - PaymentCloud: Best for high-risk businesses